Published 13:56 IST, September 18th 2020

 Advertisement

 Trump told supporters in Wisconsin: “We’re launching a new pro-American lesson plan for students called 1776 Commission.
-We’re going to teach our children truth about America.”
+We’re going to teach our children the truth about America.”

 Advertisement

-Trump's event took place largely outside an aircraft hangar at Mosinee airport, his campaign's preferred format for mass rallies amid coronavirus, though Trump has been willing to host large events indoors as well, sometimes in violation of state and federal distancing guidelines.
+Trump's event took place largely outside an aircraft hangar at the Mosinee airport, his campaign's preferred format for mass rallies amid the coronavirus, though Trump has been willing to host large events indoors as well, sometimes in violation of state and federal distancing guidelines.

-Republican Sen. Ron Johnson of Wisconsin was set to join Trump on Air Force One but ended up under quarantine Thursday after learning he was exposed to someone earlier in week who subsequently tested positive for virus.
+Republican Sen. Ron Johnson of Wisconsin was set to join Trump on Air Force One but ended up under quarantine Thursday after learning he was exposed to someone earlier in the week who subsequently tested positive for the virus.
 Johnson tested negative on Wednesday night, his office said.

 13:56 IST, September 18th 2020